Why is my cream honey too hard/soft?

 Can we pickup locally and avoid shipping costs?

 Yes!
 You can either visit one of the nearby retail shops in the area that stock our honey or you can contact us to place your order and arrange a time to pickup at our Nunica address.
+Also, do be aware that orders of most products exceeding $60 ship for free!

 What do I do if my honey shipment arrives damaged?